 We are looking for new Board members!

 Every year, League of Education Voters recruits new board members.
 We’ve made it to the digital age and our application process is now online.
-We are currently recruiting members to join in the Fall of 2019.
+We are currently recruiting members to join in the Winter of 2020.
 League of Education Voters has two boards – the LEV Foundation board and our C4 board, League of Education Voters.
 We are recruiting for both.

 We are seeking candidates from diverse backgrounds that represent the rich perspectives and understanding of educational needs across our state with the following skills: